 To give you an overview of what LinkedIn is and why you should be on there, I’ve collected some of the most important things you need to know, and I’ve thrown a few tips in for you to get started on your profile on the right track.

 LinkedIn is the place to be if you want to stay on top of what goes on in your industry, grow your professional network, and attract more career opportunities.
 Interact with people in your field from around the World.
 Follow and connect with industry leaders.
 Get their thoughts on tendencies and what’s going on in their World.

 Your LinkedIn Profile

-Make sure it’s a nice picture that reflects your professional personality.
-Put on your best smile, be approachable and make sure there’s not too much background “noise” in the picture.
+Make sure it’s a good looking picture that reflects your professional personality.
+Put on your best smile, be approachable, and make sure there’s not too much background “noise” in the picture.
 Your face should be the close-up and focus.